Save up to 25%… Shop Our Birthday Sale Now!

 How to Identify Myceliated Grain

-There are many supplements in the marketplace today that are marketed as mushroom but do not contain any mushrooms.
+There are many mushroom supplements in the marketplace today that are marketed as extracted from a mushroom (fruit body) but do not contain any mushrooms (fruiting bodies).
 These are products made from what is called myceliated grain.

 This is even true for many influencers and health practitioners who often cite research based on mushrooms and then recommend a product that contains no mushrooms.

-I've reviewed many mushroom and myceliated grain products and even I still get stumped when trying to determine what the product is actually made from because the marketing materials are so confusing.
+I've reviewed many mushroom and myceliated oats-derived products and even I still get stumped when trying to determine what the product is actually made from because the marketing materials are so confusing.
 Sometimes the company itself doesn't know what they are selling because they're buying from a 3rd party ingredient supplier who is buying from the actual source.
-It's like a bad game of telephone.
+It's like a bad game of Telephone.

-Below are some tips you can use to determine if a product is myceliated grain.
+Below are some tips you can use to determine if a product is myceliated oats.

-Myceliated grain is produced by growing mycelium, the mushroom root system, on a grain substrate.
-This technique was developed back in the 1930s to produce seed for growing fresh mushrooms.
+Myceliated oats, or known as myceliated grain or mycelium biomass, are produced by growing mycelium, the mushroom root system, on a grain substrate.
+This technique was developed back in the 1930s to produce seed for growing fresh mushroom mycelium.
 Mushrooms growers call this seed grain spawn.

 The process involves putting cooked grain into a plastic bag and sterilizing it in a giant pressure cooker called an autoclave.
 Then the sterile grain is inoculated [injected] with mycelium of the desired fungal species like reishi or lions mane or cordyceps.